jayminwest/kota-ai/kota-ai-docs/02-cli-command-structure.md

 Many commands support an interactive mode with the `--interactive, -i` flag, which will prompt for required information instead of requiring it as arguments.

-## 5. Command Implementation Priority
+## 5. Command Implementation Sequence

-Commands will be implemented in the following order:
+Commands will generally be implemented in a logical sequence, starting with core functionality and building towards more advanced features:

-### Phase 1: Essential Commands
+### Essential Commands (Foundation)
 - `kota init`
 - `kota config`
 - `kota status`